dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-3.0.md

 ## Blazor

-Blazor is a new framework in ASP.NET Core for building interactive client-side web UI with .NET:
+Blazor is a new framework in ASP.NET Core for building interactive client-side web UI:

 * Create rich interactive UIs using C# instead of JavaScript.
-* Share server-side and client-side app logic written in .NET.
+* Share server-side and client-side app logic written in .NET Core.
 * Render the UI as HTML and CSS for wide browser support, including mobile browsers.

 Blazor framework supported scenarios: